codeplaysoftware/SYCL-samples/README.md

 the container.

 ### MPI for CUDA Backend
+MPI, the Message Passing Interface, is a standard API for communicating data via messages between distributed processes that is commonly used in HPC to build applications that can scale to multi-node computer clusters.
-The three minimal code examples demonstrate how GPUs which are CUDA-Aware MPI (Message Passing Interface est. 1992) can be used with SYCL.
+The three minimal code examples demonstrate how some GPUs can support CUDA-Aware MPI together with SYCL.

 The first example uses the SYCL Unified Share Memory (USM) memory model (send_recv_usm.cpp).
 The second uses the Buffer (send_recv_buff.cpp) model.
 Each